Best 11 AI Image Generators (& Which You Should Pick)

 Creating visual content for platforms like Instagram, LinkedIn, and TikTok used to require a designer and a content team.
 Now, solo creators and brands can generate images in seconds.

-For example, brands like Duolingo use AI-generated images to bring personality and humor to their posts.
-Entrepreneurs use tools like NightCafe or DALL\·E to design thumbnails, quote cards, or product teasers.
+Brands like Duolingo use AI-generated images to bring personality and humor to their posts.
+Entrepreneurs use tools like NightCafe or DALL·E to design thumbnails, quote cards, or product teasers, often producing a month's worth of social assets in a single afternoon.
+For a deeper look at how AI is reshaping the broader playbook, see this overview of AI marketing strategies.

 Graphic Design & Branding